EdDuarte/website/content/projects/erlang-poker-ml.md

 not influence the collected probabilities of winning or losing by reducing the sample data of both.

-A **ranked hand** is a specific set of cards that have an associated weight of importance.
-These hands, in order: 1.
+A **rank** is a weight of importance associated with a specific set of cards.
+These ranks are, in order: 1.
 Royal Flush; 2.
 Straight Flush; 3.
 Four Of A Kind; 4.
 Full House; 5.
 Flush; 6.
 Straight; 7.
 Three Of A Kind; 8.
 Two Pair; 9.
 Pair; 10.
 High Card.